postgrespro/pg_wait_sampling/README.md

 ------------

-Please, notice, that `pg_wait_sampling` is still under development and while it's stable and tested, it may contains some bugs.
+Please, notice, that `pg_wait_sampling` is still under development and while it's stable and tested, it may contain some bugs.
 Don't hesitate to raise [issues at github](https://github.com/postgrespro/pg_wait_sampling/issues) with your bug reports.